AI-generated

 • Procedural Issues:

-• Whether the Court of Appeals can review the factual findings of the NLRC in a petition for certiorari under Rule 65.
+• Whether the CA can review the factual findings of the NLRC in a petition for certiorari under Rule 65.

-• Whether the respondents' payment of the judgment award pursuant to a writ of execution rendered their petition for certiorari before the Court of Appeals moot and academic.
+• Whether respondents' payment of the judgment award during the pendency of the certiorari petition rendered the petition moot and academic.

 • Substantive Issues: